Tuesday, January 31, 2012

 My Week With Marilyn

-I recently watched "My Week with Marilyn" (2011), which now earns a place among the better films I’ve seen this year.
+I recently watched "My Week with Marilyn" (2011), which now comfortably earns a place among the stronger films I’ve seen this year.

-The story, adapted from Colin Clark’s memoirs, "The Prince, the Showgirl and Me" and "My Week with Marilyn", is straightforward.
-It follows Clark’s alleged relationship with Marilyn Monroe (Michelle Williams) during the London production of "The Prince and the Showgirl", starring Laurence Olivier (Kenneth Branagh).
-At the time, Clark (Eddie Redmayne) was a junior assistant on set, a peripheral figure drawn into Monroe’s orbit.
+Based on Colin Clark’s memoirs, "The Prince, the Showgirl and Me" and "My Week with Marilyn", the narrative is relatively straightforward.
+It recounts Clark’s alleged involvement with Marilyn Monroe (Michelle Williams) during the London production of "The Prince and the Showgirl", starring Laurence Olivier (Kenneth Branagh).
+At the time, Clark (Eddie Redmayne) is a junior assistant on set, an otherwise peripheral figure who finds himself drawn into Monroe’s orbit.

-The film centres on Monroe’s relationship with Clark, while also capturing the charged dynamics of those around her, including Vivien Leigh (Julia Ormond).
-She is adored, resented, and mythologised in equal measure, surrounded by admiration, yet starved of genuine affection.
-When faced with the possibility of relinquishing fame for love, she chooses the stage, only to reveal, almost immediately, the fragility beneath the persona.
-"Should I be her?" she asks, before stepping fully into the role.
+The film centres on Monroe’s relationship with Clark, while also tracing the charged dynamics surrounding her, including Vivien Leigh (Julia Ormond).
+She is adored, resented, and mythologised in equal measure, constantly surrounded by admiration, yet persistently starved of genuine intimacy.
+When faced with the possibility of abandoning fame for love, she ultimately chooses the stage, only to reveal almost immediately the fragility beneath the persona.
+“Should I be her?” she asks, before stepping fully into the role.

-This duality defines the film.
-A copy of "Ulysses" on her bedside table hints at an intellectual depth often denied her public image, while her vulnerability surfaces in her dependence on acting coach Paula Strasberg (Zoƫ Wanamaker).
-She oscillates between self-possession and childlike need.
+This duality anchors the entire film.
+A copy of "Ulysses" on her bedside table gestures towards an intellectual depth often denied her public image, while her vulnerability surfaces in her dependence on acting coach Paula Strasberg (Zoë Wanamaker).
+She oscillates continually between self possession and childlike need.

 The production’s attention to detail is particularly striking.
-Monroe’s iconic hair, so often mishandled in portrayals, is convincingly realised here, avoiding the artificiality that can break immersion.
-It’s a small but significant triumph.
+Monroe’s iconic hair, so often mishandled in screen portrayals, is convincingly realised here, avoiding the artificiality that can so easily break immersion.
+It is a small but significant triumph.

-If there is a flaw, it lies in the physical portrayal.
-Monroe’s presence was famously expansive, she seemed to overflow the frame, whereas Williams appears more slight.
-That sense of overwhelming, almost gravitational allure is occasionally diminished.
-Still, Williams delivers a nuanced and compelling performance, any shortcomings feel more directorial than hers.
+If there is a weakness, it lies in the physical portrayal.
+Monroe’s presence was famously expansive, she seemed to overflow the frame, whereas Williams is more slight, and that sense of overwhelming, almost gravitational allure is occasionally diminished.
+Still, she delivers a nuanced and compelling performance, and any shortcomings feel more directorial than hers.

-Ultimately, the film is visually elegant and well-acted, capturing the complexity of Monroe’s persona without pretending to resolve it.
+Ultimately, the film is visually elegant and consistently well acted, capturing the complexity of Monroe’s persona without attempting to resolve it.
 The question of who she truly was remains unanswered, and that, perhaps, is its greatest strength.